DSPN/azure-resource-manager-dse/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template deploys a Datastax Enterprise cluster to Azure running on Ubuntu virtual machines.
+This template deploys a DataStax Enterprise cluster to Azure running on Ubuntu virtual machines.
 The template also provisions a storage account, virtual network, availability sets, public IP addresses and network interfaces required by the installation.

 The template expects the following parameters: